timecamp/timecamp-api/README.md

 Authentication
 --------------

 Authentication is very simple.
 You must put your API token in every API request.
 You can provide API token in POST or GET http method.
+You can also provide token in HTTP header: `Authorization: <token>`.
 The name for API token field is: api_token
 Example:
 `https://www.timecamp.com/third_party/api/tasks/format/json/api_token/a36cabi96bba83f826`